 The group's ordinary business activities also impact significantly on society.
 As the business grows, so too does the number of people it employs and the contribution it makes to the national economy.
 The board monitors management's progress against growth plans, ensuring increased employment and contribution to the national economy.
-The group's fraud prevention policy ensures that a firm stance is taken against fraud and in the prosecution of offenders, which in turn advances the societal interest that lawlessness and criminality should be resisted.
+The group takes a firm stance against fraud, theft and other criminal conduct and in the prosecution of offenders, which in turn advances the societal interest that lawlessness and criminality should be resisted.